 Given the above, the Department will not provide additional certification or tailored statements for individual product exports in reference to this virus.
 However, if concerns are raised by trading partners and additional documentation is required, the Department has provided a generic letter which can be used by exporters.

-MICoR (eggs) details importing country requirements for Australian shell eggs and egg products.
-MICoR provides information on requirements such as sourcing eggs and establishment listing that are considered necessary by Default.aspx to satisfy their public and animal health policies.
+Micor (Eggs and non-prescribed goods) details importing country requirements for Australian shell eggs and egg products.
+Micor provides information on requirements such as sourcing eggs and establishment listing that are considered necessary by the importing country to satisfy their public and animal health policies.

 All egg and egg processing establishments must adhere to the requirements of the